ga-wdi-boston/aws-s3-setup-guide/README.md

  buckets and in all lowercase characters.
 1. Select `US Standard` for the `Region`.
 1. Click `Create`.
-1. Highlight your bucket and select the `Properties` tab on the right side.
+1. Highlight your bucket by clicking on it and then select the `Properties` tab on the right side.
 1. Open the `Permissions` dropdown in the right sidebar.
 1. Click `Add bucket policy` near the bottom of the `Permissions` dropdown.
 1. At the bottom of the `Bucket Policy Editor` modal, click `AWS Policy Generator`.
 This opens the AWS Policy Generator page.

-1. On the AWS Policy Generator page
+1. On the AWS Policy Generator page:

     1. Step 1: Select Policy Type